- What are Essential Oils?

 What are Essential Oils?

 Essential oils are compounds that are extracted from plants.
 These compounds hold the scent and flavour of the plant and are what is considered to be its essence.
-Each of the plants that the oils are extracted from gives the oils their different and unique aroma and benefit.
-They are extracted through the process of distillation, either through steam or water or other mechanical techniques such as cold pressing.
-Once the chemical compounds containing the aroma are obtained, they are mixed with carrier oils and are then able to be used as essential oils that are ready for use.
+Each of the plants that the oils are extracted from gives the oils their unique aroma and health benefits.
+They are extracted through the process of distillation, or other mechanical techniques such as cold pressing.
+Once the chemical compounds containing the aroma are obtained, they are mixed with carrier oils and are then ready to be used as essential oils.

 Are Essential Oils Safe for Breastfeeding Mothers?

 Are essential oils safe for nursing mothers?
-Good quality essential oils provide a natural way for mothers to soothe their aching muscles and reduce stress.
+Good quality essential oils provide a natural way for mothers to soothe their aching muscles, reduce stress and indulge in aromatherapy.
 They do not have any ill effects on the little ones as long as you use the oils that are considered safe for children.

-How Can You Make Sure that Essential Oils are Safe for Your Newborn?
+How to Make Sure Essential Oils are Safe for Your Newborn

 Avoid ingesting the oils as they are not safe for your baby.
-Only use the oils topically and after diluting them with carrier oils such as sweet almond, hemp seed or coconut oil.
-Avoid all oils that were extracted using solvents such as butane or hexane as these could leave traces in the oils.
+Only use the oils topically and after diluting them in carrier oils such as sweet almond, hemp seed or coconut oil.
+Having said that, each essential oil and carrier oil combination will have a different effect on different mothers.
+It is, therefore, advisable to take medical consultation before using any essential oil.
+Also, avoid all oils that were extracted using solvents such as butane or hexane as these chemicals could leave traces of the solvent in the oils.
 It is best to avoid using essential oils as much as possible, except for when it is really needed.

-How to Apply the Essential Oils to Boost Milk Supply?
+How to Use Essential Oils to Boost Milk Supply?